hackforla/accessibility/docs/known-issues-and-solutions/solutions-index/test-file.md

     - [ ] Project Team Solution
 - [ ] Credits/Authors

 ???
-Note "Click to see WAVE Tool Reference"
+Info "Click to see WAVE Tool Reference"

     <!-- Note For Wiki Author: WAVE Tool text content will use text that break markdown generation for the details dropdown.
 If the copy/pasted text includes angle brackets, surround them with backticks to avoid this problem. -->